kala13x/slog/README.md

 slog("Simple message with time and date");
 ```

-Slog ends strings automatically with the new line character `\n`.
+SLog ends strings automatically with the new line character `\n`.
 If you want to display output without adding new line character, you must use `slogwn()` function.
 ```c
 slogwn("Simple message without new line character");
 ```